dask/dask/docs/source/spec.rst

    ('x', 2, 3)

 A **task** is a tuple with a callable first element.
 Tasks represent atomic units of work meant to be run by a single worker.
+Example:

 .. code-block:: python